A Diagnostic Approach to Chronic Pain and Chronic Illness

 If you are dealing with persistent symptoms that have not improved with previous treatment, the first step is a comprehensive evaluation.

-This visit includes a detailed history and diagnostic assessment to determine which systems may be contributing to your symptoms.
+This visit includes a detailed history, physical examination, and targeted assessment to determine which systems are contributing to your symptoms—and, most importantly, how to begin addressing them.